Somebody’s Husband, Father, Son, and More-The Dehumanization of Cyclists

 Over the past 6 months I have witnessed or been a part of this type of almost sociopathic anger and hatred.
 As soon as a man or woman on a bike involved in a crash, he or she is no longer a human being.
 He or she is a “cyclist” and is labeled.
 As noted above “that’s how cyclists work.”

-On May 19th I was hit from behind by an F-250 on Founders Parkway in Castle Rock, and was thrust forward aprox.
-65 ft on the asphalt.
-Instead of calling 911, he approached me, screaming at me, and took to social media while I was still laying in the street being treated by paramedics.
-After I arrived to Sky Ridge Medical Center via Ambulance, I was made aware of it when friends of mine sent me screen shots of what was being posted which included posts he made in one of the Facebook groups that represents The Dads of Castle Rock.
+After I arrived to Sky Ridge Medical Center via Ambulance, I was made aware of it when friends of mine sent me screen shots of what was being posted which included posts he made in one of the Facebook groups he is a member of that represents The Dads of Castle Rock which he is a member of.
 His post included a picture of me laying in the street with paramedics working on me, and asking if anyone knew how to make sure this “A___hole” cyclist pays for the damage to his bumper.
 The subsequent comments on that feed were not only filled with hatred targeted at cyclists, but disturbing for my family to see as well.

-During that I was not seen as a human, I was an object that was hit, and the driver treated me as the object that hurt his truck, instead of the person, husband, and father that he hit.
+During that experience, I was not seen as a human, I was an object that was hit, and the driver treated me as the object that hurt his truck, instead of the person, husband, and the father that he hit.

 Several weeks later a post by the Douglas County Sheriffs Office regarding a group of cyclists that were traveling in a group 4-5 wide (and that was wrong of them) garnered attention.
 In 72 hours, over 1200 comments were made, and over 90% of them were pure hatred.
 Comments ranging from “a snowplow from behind will take care of that” to “looks like bowling pins to me” or “Bowling for Cyclists.”